BigD55/socialblog/README.markdown

 What I want to find out is: Is this really an unmessy way of doing web development?

+# I am not a known orderly person, which let's me seem this rails dev model as a possible big
+# help with it's built in structure, easy to make steps, easy to get your bearings.

 A clear goal, and then doing it.
+Bit by bit.
 Without wasting time and energy.
 Doing stuff that is reusable, that is what I want.
 No "hyper" stuff.
 Simple clear efficient.
 Usable.